alexandrupaler/teqc/sketchup/README.md

 === Notes
 *********************

-Tested with Sketchup 2015 Pro
+Tested with Sketchup 2015 Pro.
+Should work with 2016 Pro, too.